Let-s-help-each-other/COVID19-resources/README.md

 5. Then click on *Propose file change*.
 This leads you to the *Open a pull request* page.
 6. The title of your pull request is automatically the name of the change you proposed in the previous page.
 You can change it; write more description; or cancel.
 7. Once you're done writing, click on *Create pull request*.

+# Other cities and areas

+To do something similar for other cities/areas/states, fork this repository by clicking on the Fork button on the top right corner, right opposite the repository name.
+This creates a copy of the repo in your own account.

+Then, you can remove the Bay Area specific information and add info particular to your own area.

 ## Templates